nkrokhmal/hb-instruction/source/merge_master_devices.rst

 	- replase all setting in this branch on master settings (connection strings, ftp settings etc)
 	- commit your stages
+	- merge all changes from master into fusion_branch (look part 1)
+	- commit merge

 .. code:: bash